Philip K. Dick

 Not yet on the big screen

-But one of Dick's most highly regarded novels has never been filmed.
-In The Man in the High Castle (1962) the Nazis and the Japanese have won World War II and divided the United States between them.
-(Or have they?)
+But one of Dick's most highly regarded works has never been filmed for the silver screen.
+In the Hugo Award-winning novel The Man in the High Castle (1962) the Nazis and the Japanese have won World War II and divided the United States between them (or have they?).
 It won the Hugo Award, sci-fi's highest recognition.
-Apparently a film adaptation is in the works, to be produced by Blade Runner director Ridley Scott for the BBC.
+An American-produced series has been running on television since 2015.

-The Three Stigmata of Palmer Eldritch (1964), also never adapted, is the most extreme example of a drug-fuelled reality bender without the later paranoia—and a popular choice for top Dick.
+The Three Stigmata of Palmer Eldritch (1964), also never adapted, is the most extreme example of a drug-fuelled reality bender without the later paranoia.
+It's a popular choice for top Dick.

 But in 1974 Dick underwent an experience during which, he claimed, he himself he was visited by a godlike being.
 Much of his writing after this point dealt with the psychic and philosophical implications of this event.
 His works in the last few years of his life became even stranger than usual.

-VALIS was followed by Dick last works, The Divine Invasion (1981) and The Transmigration of Timothy Archer (1982), which pick up elements of the VALIS mythos.
+VALIS was followed by Dick's last works, The Divine Invasion (1981) and The Transmigration of Timothy Archer (1982), which pick up elements of the VALIS mythos.

 Also recommended in the Dick oeuvre are: